kkinnear/zprint/README.md

 * Handles comments, will word wrap long ones
 * Optionally will indent right hand element of a pair (see below)
 * Maximize screen utilization when formatting code
-* Sort and order map keys
+* Sort map keys alphabetically by default
+* Order map keys as desired
+* Color specified map keys as desired or based on depth (depth is EXPERIMENTAL)
 * Constant pairing (for keyword argument functions)
 * Does a great job printing spec files
 * Justify paired output (maps, binding forms, cond clauses, etc.) if desired